embedeep/Free-TPU-OS/README.md

 Connect the UART to your PC, and open the serial Terminal([putty](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html "Download putty"), or the other serial terminals).
 Set the baudrate to 115200, then power-on the board.
 ### 3.2 Configure network
 Make sure the network cable inserted.
 Based on step 3.1, on the serial terminal Enter:
+*ifconfig #check the network*
+or configure the network:
 *ifconfig eth0 xxx.xxx.xxx.xxx*
 *ifconfig eth0 up*
 ### 3.3 Connect SSH and upload bin